 There's chips and salsa, and then there's the next level: poppable smoked chicken quesadillas topped with fresh pico de gallo.

-Wedged limes are the perfect way to display and serve smaller-scale tacos, which can be filled with everything from fresh seafood to braised short ribs.
+Wedged limes are the perfect way to display and serve mini tacos, which can be filled with everything from fresh seafood to braised short ribs.

 Available in almost every shade, this favorite French dessert is easy to match to any color palette or bridal shower theme.
 The fact that they are bize-sized makes them the ideal party treat.